 With the cogeneration operations in Upstream facilities, Suncor is amongst the largest power producers in Alberta.
 Suncor facilities use cogeneration to produce combined steam and power, providing considerable energy efficiency gains.
 These facilities also export a surplus of power to the Alberta provincial power grid, reducing end user power customers by displacing coal power generation and less efficient natural gas generation with cleaner generation.
-0.3% is the % revenue value associated with cogeneration as a portion of total revenue in 2019 Electricity Grid Factors - Environment Canada National Inventory Report, 1990-2016, Part 3, Annex 13 Electricity in Canada: Summary and Intensity Tables Global Warming Potentials - Environment Canada Global Warming Potentials http://www.ec.gc.ca/ges-ghg/default.asp? lang=En&n=CAD07259-1 For the 2019 reporting year we have used the updated GWP's released in the IPCC fourth assessment report (2007).
+0.44% is the % revenue value associated with cogeneration as a portion of total revenue in 2020.